wolfthemes/wolf-jobs/README.md

-# Job Lisiting by WolfThemes
+# Job Listing by WolfThemes

 A simple job listing WordPress plugin for WolfThemes themes.